One of the things I often hear from the VC world about the Indian language space is – UGC is lacking, entering text in languages is difficult.

 Indian Language Fonts

 Every language, including English, has multiple fonts.
-In Indian languages the most popular ones now are Unicode fonts which are free.
-The number of fonts in Unicode are limited, i.e. the number of font faces are limited.
+In Indian languages, the most popular ones now are Unicode fonts which are free.
+The number of fonts in Unicode is limited, i.e. the number of font faces are limited.
 Whereas in English you have many font faces (e.g. Times Roman, Arial, Vardana etc).